nicolasalmeida1/ip-location-api/README.md

 - Node.js v18+
 - package manager npm or yarn
 - [K6](https://grafana.com/docs/k6/next/) for load testing (optional)
+- [ip-location.csv](https://drive.google.com/file/d/1RxifQa5i7_LjumVARs_KjDUSu1WFjNfX/view?usp=sharing) for execute the api, you need to download and add to the root of the project

 > If you don't have K6 installed, follow the installation guide at https://grafana.com/docs/k6/next/get-started/write-your-first-test/

 ## How to Run